Skip to content

 Unicode Normalisation R←X(5581⌶)Y

-X must be a scalar or vector character array describing the form of normalisation required.
-Possible values are shown in the table below.
+X must be a character scalar or vector describing the form of normalisation required, from the following:

 X Normalisation form